-2. There are no significant disparities in health outcomes across racial and ethnic categories
+2. There are no significant disparities in health outcomes across racial and ethnic categories.

-5.2.1 Disparities in Diabetes The disparity in rates of Type 2 Diabetes has narrowed since 2000 between people classified as white, Hispanic, black, and Asian.
+5.2.1 Disparities in Diabetes The disparity in rates of Type 2 Diabetes has narrowed since 2000 between people classified as White, Hispanic, Black, and Asian.
 Figure 5.2.1.1 Diabetes Deaths per 100,000 population

-Source: Age-Adjusted Death Rate due to Diabetes by Year and Race/Ethnicity, New Jersey, 2000-2011 https://www26.state.nj.us/doh-shad/indicator/view/DiabetesDeath.RETrend.html
+Source: Age-Adjusted Death Rate due to Diabetes by Year and Race/Ethnicity, New Jersey, 2000-2012 https://www26.state.nj.us/doh-shad/indicator/view/DiabetesDeath.RETrend.html2 2 Methodological Changes in the Behavioral Risk Factor Surveillance System were made in 2011 to the Refinements to the Behavioral Risk Factor Surveillance System (BRFSS) to include data received from cell phone users facilitates the inclusion of a broader demographic and ultimately provides a better reflection of the nation's health status.

-5.2.2 Disparities in Asthma The disparity in rates of hospitalization for cases of asthma has held steady between people classified as white, Hispanic, black, and Asian since 1998.
+5.2.2 Disparities in Asthma The disparity in rates of hospitalization for cases of asthma has held steady between people classified as White, Hispanic, Black, and Asian since 1998.
 Figure 5.2.2.1 NJ Asthma Hospitalizations by Ethnicity per 100,000 population